Trigger Point Dry Needling

 What can I expect after treatment?

-We are looking to get improvements even from the first visit such as increased range of motion, ease of movement and decreased signs/symptoms.
+We are looking to get improvements such as increased range of motion, ease of movement and decreased signs/symptoms—even from the first visit.

 Many patients report being sore after the treatment in both the area treated and the area of referred symptoms.
 Typically this soreness lasts between a few hours and two days and there is occasional bruising.
 Soreness may be alleviated by applying ice or heat to the area and performing specific stretches for the treated muscle.